BlockchainLabsNZ/bankorus_contracts_audit/audit/README.md

 It is best practice to use the PausableToken library from [OpenZeppelin](https://github.com/OpenZeppelin) Framework.

+### Token Distribution Script
 The Bankorus team will use a Python script to distribute tokens to an array of addresses after [`Bankorus.sol`](https://github.com/BlockchainLabsNZ/bankorus_pre/blob/master/contracts/flat_bankorus.sol) has successfully been deployed.
 The script [`companycoin.py`](https://github.com/BlockchainLabsNZ/bankorus_pre/blob/master/scripts/companycoin.py) is currently not ready for production as it is only being used with sending tokens to a single address, and will need to be adapted to be compatible with distributing tokens to multiple addresses.
 It is also possible that this script will need adapting to support multiple token values being sent as well.

 ## Conclusion

 Overall we have not identified any potential vulnerabilities.
 This contract has a low level risk of BKT being hacked or stolen from the inspected contracts.
-We were pleased with how responsive developers were of accepting our provided feedback.
+We were satisfied with how responsive the developers were of accepting our provided feedback.

 ___